energietransitie/needforheat-p1-reader-firmware/README.md

-# Twomes Presence Detector example
+# Twomes P1 Reader

-This is a [template project](https://github.com/energietransitie/twomes-presence-detector/generate) that can be used to create firmware for measurement devices that use the [twomes-generic-esp-firmware](https://github.com/energietransitie/twomes-generic-esp-firmware) library.
+This [Twomes P1 Reader](https://github.com/energietransitie/twomes-p1-reader-firmware) firmware used on the [twomes-p1-gateway-hardware](https://github.com/energietransitie/twomes-p1-gateway-hardware) reads data from the P1 port of smart meters adhering to the [DSMR standards](https://www.netbeheernederland.nl/dossiers/slimme-meter-15/documenten) and occupancy (i.e. the number of smartphones of participating subjects) via Bluetooth name requests.

 ## Table of contents
 * [General info](#general-info)